 Akureyri, Northeastern Region

 On The Map: Akureyri is a city at the base of Eyjafjörður Fjord in northern Iceland.
-It is reached via route 1 (the 'Ring Road') from Reykjahlíð (to the West) and from Varmahlíð (to the Southeast).
+It is reached via route 1 (the 'Ring Road') from Reykjahlíð (to the West).

-Nicknamed the heart of North Iceland, Akureyri is an important port and fishing centre.
-During the summer months, flowering gardens belie the location, just a stone’s throw away from the Arctic Circle.
-Lively winter festivals and some of Iceland’s best skiing provide plenty of off-peak (and off-piste) appeal.
+Nicknamed The Heart of North Iceland, Akureyri is an important port and fishing center.
+During summer months, flowering gardens belie the location which is just a stone’s throw from the Arctic Circle.
+Lively winter festivals, and some of Iceland’s best skiing, provide plenty of off-peak (and off-piste) appeal.
 Refine your golfing skills with a round at Jadar Golf Course, the most northerly 18-hole course in the world or tap into your adventurous side with a dogsled tour in the winter.
-With its energetic attitude and extensive food and accommodation choices, Akureyri is the natural base for exploring Eyjafjörður and surrounding areas such as the Kjarnaskógur woods, where travelers can enjoy a variety of hiking trails and picnic areas.
+With its energetic attitude and extensive food choices, Akureyri is a natural.

 Overnight Location